buildkite-plugins/sparse-checkout-buildkite-plugin/README.md

 Use this option for pipeline upload jobs that don't need to preserve local changes.

+#### `verbose` ('true' or 'false')

+Enable verbose logging with bash execution tracing (`set -x`).
+This shows each command being executed and can help debug issues with ssh-keyscan, git operations, or other checkout problems.
+When enabled, you'll see detailed output including command arguments and any error messages from underlying tools.

+#### `post_checkout` (object)

+Options that run after the sparse checkout completes, in the `post-checkout` hook.

+#### `unshallow` ('true' or 'false')

+Convert the shallow clone into a full-depth clone by running `git fetch --unshallow origin` after checkout.
+This is useful when your build requires full git history (for example, changelog generation, `git log`, or `git blame`).
+If the repository is already unshallow, this step is skipped.

+## Environment Variables

+### BUILDKITE_PULL_REQUEST_USING_MERGE_REFSPEC
 When `BUILDKITE_PULL_REQUEST_USING_MERGE_REFSPEC=true`, the plugin will retry the GitHub merge ref checkout if it sees the known "missing merge ref" failure: